 - Consider the job market in your location and in your area of interest.

 - Think about other responsibilities you might have.
 Can you keep up with these demands while in school?
 Would a part time JD program be a better fit than a full-time program?

 - Consider what you hope to achieve in the future and whether or not a law degree is needed to reach those goals.

 Law school is awesome – you will learn a new way to think and how many facets of our world work.
 You will also meet people who will be your friends for many years to come, drink too much coffee and learn more than you ever wanted to know about what happens when a woman finds a snail in her ginger beer.

 On the other hand, law school is a huge investment of time, money and effort.
 As someone who did the law school and lawyer thing and then realized practice wasn’t for me, I think it’s vital to consider all of your options and all the possibilities.

-The next post in this series will focus on reaching out to law students and lawyers to talk about what law school is like, what a lawyer really does all day and how to figure out which area of practice might be of interest to you check out this post – Informational Interviews: Tips for Students Considering Law School.
+To learn about how to reach out to law students and lawyers to talk about what law school is like, what a lawyer really does all day and how to figure out which area of practice might be of interest to you check out this post – Informational Interviews: Tips for Students Considering Law School.